MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_WEB_WALLET/Guide_to_Web_Wallet.md

 ![](https://i.imgur.com/ifyaebv.png)

-#### If it displays "Transaction Found", the transaction has already recorded on the blockchain.
+#### If it displays "Transaction Found", the transaction has already been recorded on the blockchain.

 ![](https://i.imgur.com/iGCs8a0.png)